Guide to Sizing Structural Firefighter Gloves

 Shop Our Firefighting Gloves

-When it comes to battling fires, nothing is more critical for firefighters' safety than their protective equipment — and gloves are one of the most important pieces of defensive gear.
+When it comes to battling fires, nothing is more critical for firefighters' safety than their protective equipment — and gloves are one of the most essential pieces of defensive gear.
 As firefighters enter areas with fires, they encounter intense heat and rough surfaces.
-Therefore, firefighting gloves should protect from flames and sharp edges while allowing dexterity and flexibility.
+Firefighting gloves should protect from flames and sharp edges while allowing dexterity and flexibility.

 The National Fire Protection Association (NFPA) sets requirements, including size standards, for firefighter glove manufacturers.
 These standards ensure gloves can withstand the harsh conditions of firefighting jobs.
 By following the guidelines, firefighters can measure for the best-fitting gloves.